ess-dmsc-dram/documents/core_team/project-programme.md

 ### Specialist Skills Required
 TODO
 ### Resource and Profile Estimate
-TODO
+4-8 months for 1FTE based on ESS estimates
 ### Deliverables
 TODO
-### Risks of Delaying:
+### Risks if Not Addressed
 * Mantid will not be suitable for data rates produced by modern facilities
-* Piecemeal approaches will not yield the overall performance required
+* Piecemeal approaches will not yield the overall performance required.
 * Attempting to solve framework performance problems at the last minute is risky at the operating facility level
 * Mantid uses a range of ad-hoc/un-coordinated approaches for distributed computing
 * The current knowledge of the framework level approaches is siloed to the ESS